SecureFromScratch/Workshops/csharp/recipes_2026/challanges/README.md

 # Preparations

+## Clone
-## Clone the challanges folder using spars checkin
+Clone the challanges folder using spars checkin

 ## Packages
 1. **Install the following nugets**